As an Amazon Associate I earn from qualifying purchases.

 Legal Knives in Illinois

-In Illinois, you can legally own and carry the following types of knives, provided the blade length is 3 inches or shorter:
+In Illinois, you can legally own and carry the following types of knives, provided you have a valid Firearm Owner’s Identification (FOID) card for certain types, such as switchblades.
+Some knives have length restrictions, depending on local laws:

 - Balisong (Butterfly) knives